Setting up an Account

 Q: Can I make a tax-free transfer of funds from an existing 529 college savings account to a STABLE Account?

 A: Yes!
-Federal regulation for ABLE accounts now allows tax-free rollovers from 529 college savings accounts to an STABLE Account (rollover option coming soon).
+Federal regulation for ABLE accounts now allows tax-free rollovers from 529 college savings accounts to a STABLE Account.
+If you would like to make one of these transfers, please contact customer service at 1-800-439-1653 or firstname.lastname@example.org to request our 529 Rollover Form.

 Q: What happens to the money in my account after my death?
 Is there a Medicaid payback?